iltommi/qdb-documentation/source/reference/qdb_shell.rst

     Dumps the whole content of the stream to the standard output.
 Warning, the stream may contain a lot of data.
 The entry must be a stream and must already exist.

     :param alias: *(string)* the alias of the entry, which must be a stream
+    :return: nothing if successful, an error message otherwise.

 .. _qdbsh_stream_from_buffer:
 .. option:: stream_from_buffer <alias> <content>